Oklahoma Attorneys Selected For Leadership Academy

-(OKLAHOMA CITY – Aug.
-16, 2013) Twenty five future leaders of Oklahoma’s legal community will receive training in leadership, motivation and communication as members of the Oklahoma Bar Association Leadership Academy class of 2014.
-The academy participants have been selected from a pool of applicants spanning the state.
+Eighteen future leaders of Oklahoma’s legal community have been selected to receive training in leadership, motivation and communication as members of the Oklahoma Bar Association Leadership Academy class of 2019-2020.
+The academy participants were chosen from a pool of applicants spanning the state.

-The OBA Leadership Academy will include five sessions, the first of which is set for September 2013 and the academy will conclude with its fifth and final session in April 2014.
-Sessions will be led by experienced leaders from various backgrounds including military officers, former OBA presidents, leadership experts and high profile public officials.
+The OBA Leadership Academy includes four sessions, the first of which took place Sept.
+13. The academy will conclude in April 2020.
+Sessions will be led by experienced leaders from various backgrounds including military officers, former OBA presidents, leadership experts and high-profile public officials.

-More information about the Leadership Academy is available on the OBA website.
+More information about the Leadership Academy is available on the OBA website at www.okbar.org/members/leadership.

 OBA LEADERSHIP ACADEMY PARTICIPANTS